-- Children are entitled to grow up as part of a loving family which can meet their needs during childhood and beyond. - Where possible it is best for children to be brought up by their own family. - The child's welfare, safety and needs will be at the centre of the adoption process. - The child's wishes and feelings will be actively sought and fully taken into account at all stages. - Delays in adoption can have a severe impact on the health and development of children and should be avoided wherever possible. - Children's ethnic origin, cultural background, religion and language will be fully recognised and positively valued and promoted when decisions are made. - The particular needs of disabled children will be fully recognised and taken into account when decisions are made. - The role of adoptive parents in offering a permanent family to a child who cannot live with their birth family will be valued and respected. - Adoption has lifelong implications for all involved and requires lifelong commitment from many different organisations, professions and individuals who have to work together in partnership to meet the needs for services of those affected by adoption. - Birth parents and birth families are entitled to services that recognise the lifelong implications of adoption.
-They will be treated fairly, openly and with respect throughout the adoption process.
+- The child's wishes and feelings are listened to and their welfare and safety are the paramount considerations in the adoption process. - Children are entitled to grow up as part of a loving family which can meet their needs during childhood and beyond. - Adopted children should have an enjoyable childhood, benefit from excellent parenting and education, enjoying a wide range of opportunities to develop their talents and skills and talents leading to a successful adult life. - Where possible it is best for children to be brought up by their own family. - Delays in adoption can have a severe impact on the health and development of children and should be avoided wherever possible. - Children's ethnic origin, cultural background, religion, language and sexuality will be fully recognised and positively valued and promoted. - The particular needs of disabled children with complex needs will be fully recognised and taken into account. - The role of adoptive parents in offering a permanent family to a child who cannot live with their birth family will be valued and respected.